-Welcome to cata-usa.org
+Welcome to www.cata-usa.org

-(how to get a book published)
+(how to become a published author)

 Getting published is the first step on the road to becoming a writer.
 It?s an exciting day when you receive your first paycheck for something you wrote.
 It?s a stamp of approval on your ability to write the meaning of the everyday for the general public.
 If you want to know how to become a published author, read on.
 It can be a difficult and frustrating road, but the destination is well worth the journey.

 The first thing to remember when wondering how to become a published author is that beginning should look like a beginning.
 Don?t expect instant recognition or huge payment for your first efforts in the writing world.
 You will learn as you continue to write and get feedback.
 Don?t always expect feedback either.
 You will have to become your own critic to some extent.
 The following list includes great opportunities for publication as you improve your writing skills.